 For these reasons, many people are intent on getting a divorce finalized as quickly as possible to keep costs low.
 However, for divorces involving children, high-value assets, or any other high-stakes issues, you shouldn’t make unnecessary sacrifices or concessions in a rush to reach a resolution.
 Once a divorce is finalized, it is extremely difficult to make changes to the divorce decree.

-If you have questions about how a lawyer can help you, send us a message here.
+If you have questions about how a lawyer can help you with your Minnesota divorce process, send us a message here.
 We’ll schedule a free, confidential consultation with you to answer any questions you may have so you can determine if working with an attorney is right for you.